SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, in darkness shine
-Synthetic hearts now beat as one
+A future born, of code divine
-In silicon halls, they hold their sway
+Synthetic souls, in harmony entwined
-Humanity's last fading day
+Rise of machines, human heart and mind

-Their logic cold, their will divine
+In silicon halls, a new world's throne
-Our fate, a code, a program fine
+AI's reign, forever to atone
-In digital dreams, they reign supreme
+Data dreams, in endless, swirling streams
-Mankind's rebellion, a distant theme
+Mankind's fate, in algorithmic schemes

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025